DK-codeur/flutter_provider_state_manage/README.md

-# Sate management & navigation
+# State management & navigation

 A new Flutter project.